jaquearaujo906/local-reporting/README.md

   "send_email": false
 }

-# Outputs

-outputs/<YYYYMM>/report.xml
-A single XML file containing all reportable transactions for the month.

-outputs/<YYYYMM>/summary.json
-Metrics used for the technical email summary (e.g., rows_in, rows_out, invalid_date, etc.).

-## Normalization Notes

-    - CSV columns are mapped to a standard internal schema (e.g., transaction_code → id, timestamp → date, amount_brl → amount).

-    - Mixed timestamp formats are supported (e.g., DD-MM-YYYY and YYYY-MM-DD 0:00:00).

-    - Transactions are filtered by the requested month (YYYY-MM).

-    - Amount is converted to numeric.

-    - MerchantId is cleaned to keep digits only.

-    - Metrics are produced for observability and email alerts.

-## AI Usage (Mandatory)

-    - AI assistance was used during development to speed up implementation and improve robustness.
-It was used to:

-    - Propose project structure and module responsibilities

-    - Draft boilerplate for CLI, REST API, XML generation, and SMTP email sending

-    - Suggest normalization rules and metrics for the summary report

-    - Help identify and fix edge cases during debugging (e.g., mixed timestamp formats and single-digit hour 0:00:00)

-    - Improve documentation clarity

-## Key Prompts Used (examples)

-    - “Design a local reporting system with CLI + REST execution, CSV normalization, XML output, and email notification.”

-    - “Write a robust pandas normalization function with month filtering, validation, duplicate handling, and summary metrics.”

-    - “Generate XML output using ElementTree with a TransactionsReport root and Transaction entries.”

-    - “Implement SMTP email sending with a concise technical summary and XML attachment.”

-    - “Propose a robust strategy to parse mixed timestamps like 02-08-2023 and 2023-08-12 0:00:00.”

-## Author
-Jaqueline Araujo Xavier
+Outputs

+Generated files:

+outputs/<YYYYMM>/report.xml — XML report with all valid transactions

+outputs/<YYYYMM>/summary.json — metrics and alerts summary

+Input CSV Notes

+The input CSV does not fully match the target schema.
+Some columns are mapped or derived during normalization:

+transaction_code → id

+timestamp → date

+amount_brl → amount

+category → type

+Timestamp Handling

+The CSV contains mixed timestamp formats, including:

+DD-MM-YYYY

+YYYY-MM-DD 0:00:00 (single-digit hour)

+To avoid invalid dates, timestamps are normalized before parsing by:

+Padding single-digit hours

+Applying explicit parsing strategies for each format

+AI Usage (Mandatory)

+AI assistance was used as a development accelerator, not as a replacement for decision-making.

+How AI was used

+Project structure and module separation

+Boilerplate generation for CLI, REST API, XML generation, and SMTP email

+Suggestions for normalization rules and summary metrics

+Debugging runtime errors and edge cases (e.g., mixed timestamps)

+Human validation

+All business rules, data mappings, and edge cases were manually validated through local execution and inspection of generated outputs.

+Key Prompts Used (Examples)

+“Design a local reporting system with CLI and REST execution.”

+“Write a robust pandas normalization pipeline with validation and metrics.”

+“Generate XML using ElementTree with a TransactionsReport root.”

+“Implement SMTP email sending with attachment and summary.”

+“Propose a strategy to parse mixed timestamp formats safely.”

+Security Notes

+Do not commit .env or credentials

+Revoke and regenerate SMTP App Passwords if exposed

+Generated outputs can be ignored or versioned selectively